 Orders involving foreign Redemption Securities are expected to be settled outside the Clearing Process.
-Thus, upon receipt of an irrevocable redemption request, the Distributor will notify the Adviser and the Custodian.
+Thus, the Adviser and the Custodian will be notified upon receipt of an irrevocable redemption request.
 The Custodian will then provide information of the redemption to the Fund's local sub-custodian(s).
 The redeeming Authorized Participant, or the investor on whose behalf is acting, will have established appropriate arrangements with a broker-dealer, bank or other custody provider in each jurisdiction in which the Redemption Securities are customarily traded and to which such Redemption Securities (and any cash-in-lieu) can be delivered from the Fund's accounts at the applicable local sub-custodian(s).